 All told, Desimone has directed Cal to the NCAA Championship nine (1995, ’98, ’99, 2000, ’04, ’10, ’11, ’12, ‘13) of the 12 times the Bears have gone in school history, including a current school-record stretch of four in a row.
 The Bears have played in all 18 of their NCAA Regionals (1990, ’93, ’95, ’97, ’98, ’99, 2000, ’01, ’02, ’03, ’04, ’07, ’08, ’09, ’10, ’11, ’12, ’13) under Desimone with a current run of seven straight that is one shy of the school-record eight in a row the Bears put together from 1997-2004.
 Desimone has a total of 62 stroke-play victories in his Cal career.

 Desimone has coached 13 All-Americans (Arroyo, Furth, Hagy, Homa, Jeff Hood, Kim, Larson, Lee, Mina, Stalter, Tomasulo, Weaver, Wi) who have earned 18 All-American honors including a school-record five during the 2012-13 season.
 Hagy, Homa, Kim, Tomasulo and Weaver have all being named twice.
-Kim, Stalter, Tomasulo and Weaver have all played in the Palmer Cup, while Homa, Kim and Weaver have played in the Walker Cup.
-All but Tomasulo (2003) participated in 2013.
+Kim, Stalter, Tomasulo and Weaver have all played in the Palmer Cup with Hagy selected for the June 2014 event.
+Homa, Kim and Weaver have played in the Walker Cup.
+All but Tomasulo (2003) and Hagy participated in 2013.

-Cal has two former players with current PGA TOUR cards in Wi and James Hahn, while Homa and Kim are both on the Web.com TOUR and have played in PGA TOUR events.
+Cal has two former players with current PGA TOUR cards in Wi and James Hahn, while Homa and Kim have both played in PGA TOUR events in 2014 and are also on the Web.com TOUR along with Tomasulo.

 Wi is in his 11th season playing on the PGA TOUR in 2014 and has finished second five times, most recently at the 2012 AT&T Pebble Beach National Pro-Am.